RMT ε‑Band Acceptance (Edge Risk Score)

 The contract fixes the estimator budget and the activation sampling policy; those knobs are recorded in the report.

-This note documents the runtime report contract for the activation edge-risk mode surfaced in reports; it does not describe every legacy utility that still lives in src/invarlock/guards/rmt.py.
+This note documents the runtime report contract for the activation edge-risk mode surfaced in reports; it does not catalog the full implementation surface inside src/invarlock/guards/rmt.py.

 Derivation (sketch)